Mhmdachkar/CURLEA-SHOP/SHOPIFY_DASHBOARD_UPDATE.md

 ---

-## 🔐 Security Features:
+## 🔓 Access:

-- ✅ Supabase authentication required
+- ✅ **No authentication required** - instant access!
-- ✅ Email verification
+- ✅ Simply visit the URL and dashboard appears
-- ✅ Secure session management
 - ✅ HTTPS encryption (via Netlify)
-- ✅ Sign out button available
-- ✅ Auto-logout on session expiry
+- ✅ Optional: Add Netlify password protection if needed
+- ⚠️ **Note:** Dashboard is public to anyone with the URL

 ---